cabelo/openmetaverse/README.md

-# openhowold
+# openMetaVerso
-- Alternative free of the Microsoft site HowOld.
+- Alternative opensource of the Metaverse